T

 The iconic wrought-iron lattice tower, a global symbol of France.
 Ascend to its various levels for breathtaking panoramic views of Paris.

-• Consider visiting early morning or late evening for fewer crowds.
+• Consider visiting early morning for fewer crowds.

 2. Midday